yclas/guides/docs/api-documentation.md

 `GET /api/v1/listings?longitude=41.4075167&latitude=2.204625299999975&sort=distance`

 This will add an extra value return named `distance` which will return the Km to the add from the location.

-Example with more parameters, pagination, sorted etc…
+Example with more parameters, pagination, sorted etc...

 `GET /api/v1/listings?q=something+to+search&id_category=77&sort=-title,price&page=3&items_per_page=10`

-_Remember_  we return the pagination and total count on headers
+*Remember* we return the pagination and total count on headers

 Returns the info of a single Ad, only if published.

 `GET /api/v1/listings/3`

-# List Users
+### List Users

 Returns a list of users.